inclineEducation/inclineBOT/README.md

 # inclineBOT
-Slack Bot - very WIP and not very Working
+Slack Bot - Kind of WIP and actually working